Holy Trinity Church

 Holy Trinity Church will be holding a regular time for booking a Baptism or a Wedding.

-This will be on the first and third Mondays of each month between 6.00pm and 7.00pm in the Church.
+This will be on the first Monday of each month between 6.00pm and 7.00pm in the Church.

 It is a drop-